 Network Artist Management

-Tabitha is the Managing Director of our Industry Partner, Network Artist Management.
+Tabitha is the Managing Director of Network Artist Management.

 Tabitha trained in Musical Theatre with a view always to move into Artist Management.
 Following a two year career as a professional performer, she returned to Edinburgh to work as an Agent’s Assistant with Network Artist Management’s (then, MGA Management) Founders, Andrew Gowland and Murray Grant.